Why are there so many stepfamilies or blended families?

 Couples in a stepfamily need to accept certain realities.
 The step-parent dynamic will typically differ from the bio-parent dynamic.

-In time, family dynamics will improve to the degree that you work at it.
+In time, family dynamics will improve to the degree you work at it.

 Model resilience, excellent communication, and emotional intelligence for your kids.
-There is a long game here that will impact your legacy far into the future.
+A long game here will impact your legacy far into the future.

 Making stepfamilies work means understanding that what you both do echoes today through time and informs tomorrow.